WGLab/doc-ANNOVAR/user-guide/filter.md

 These functionalities mentioned above can be performed using the `--filter` operation in ANNOVAR.
 The major difference between `--filter` and `--regionanno` above is that that `--filter` operation works on mutations (nucleotide changes), but `--regionanno` operation works on chromosome locations.
 For example, `--region` compare variants with things like chr1:1000-1000, but `--filter` compare variants with things like A->G change at the position chr1:1000-1000.

+## 1000 Genomes Project (2015 Aug) annotations

+See general instructions below, but changing command line argument to 1000g2015aug.

+This set is almost identical to the 2014oct version.
+However, an ANNOVAR user identified bugs in chrX frequency in 1000G 2014oct data, which I traced back to the distribution of the original data provided by 1000G.
+The 1000G team has fixed this bug on 8/18/2015, which is now relected in the 1000g2015aug dataset in ANNOVAR.

 ## 1000 Genomes Project (2014 Oct) annotations

 See general instructions below, but changing command line argument to 1000g2014oct.
 Note that ANNOVAR does provide 1000g2014sep and 1000g2014aug, but they are obselete now!